-For B2B SaaS companies with self-serve or product-led go-to-market (GTM) motions, marketing strategies and channels play an even more significant role as compared to Enterprise B2B offerings that are more sales-driven.
+For B2B SaaS companies with self-serve, product-led, or marketing-led go-to-market (GTM) motions, marketing strategies and channels play an even more significant role as compared to Enterprise B2B offerings that are more sales-driven.
 At RevelOne, we place hundreds of marketers every year at some of the fastest-growing companies in the country and we see first-hand the best marketing org designs that drive growth.
 You can explore our B2B SaaS Org Chart, to view a snapshot of the most frequently used org design in well-developed B2B SaaS companies.
 But each product and organization is different, so in this article, we lay out five key considerations to think about when designing your own company’s specific marketing org structure.

 1. Some business models may require investing more, and earlier, in Product Marketing